insidetrust/statistically-likely-usernames/README.md

 top-formats-x45000.txt = Start here.
 This is an excellent list if you don't know the username format.
 12 popular formats interleaved in statistically likely order.

+john.smith-at-example.com-x50000.txt = A very common email address format (replace example.com with the target domain)

+Formats of the following pre-canned lists should be self-evident:

+jsmith-x50000.txt
+smithj-x5000.txt # Should be longer?
+johns-x5000.txt # Should be longer?
+john-x10000.txt
+smith-x5000.txt
+jsmith2-x5000.txt
+smithj2-1000.txt
+john.smith-x50000.txt
+jjsmith-x5000.txt  # Should be longer?
+smithjj-x5000.txt # Currently missing?
+johnjs-x5000.txt  # Should be longer?
+johnsmith-x5000.txt  # Should be longer?